 The beach on Tuan Chau island is also an artificial beach, but it’s also worth a visit.
 The most beautiful beaches of Halong Bay are found on the islands.
 So your best bet on the mainland are these artificial beaches.
 There’s a cute little beach bar which is worth checking out here on Tuan Chau.

-The Best Time To Travel To Halong Bay
+The Best Time To Travel

 As with most places you travel to, the best time to visit Halong Bay will depend on what you are looking for.
 If your biggest concern is weather, then between September to November and March to May are the best times to travel from Hanoi to Halong Bay.
 The pleasant temperature and dry climate make for the perfect trip.